Overview of the Criminal Procedure Act

 Mention, summary case conference and contest mention hearings

 The summary case conference procedure is described in section 54.
-It is a conference between the The party presenting evidence in court on behalf of the state or Commonwealth government against a person accused of committing a crime.
-Also called the Crown. and the A person who has been charged with a crime.
-Also known as a defendant. for the purpose of managing the progression of a case.
-The procedure includes the prosecution providing the accused with all the information and documents that may assist the accused to understand the Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. relied upon in the case.
+It is a conference between the prosecution and the accused for the purpose of managing the progression of a case.
+The procedure includes the prosecution providing the accused with all the information and documents that may assist the accused to understand the evidence relied upon in the case.
 It also includes identifying any issues in dispute and identifying steps to be taken to advance the case.
 The Magistrates’ Court directs the parties to attend a case conference if it is satisfied the conference is appropriate.

 - give an estimate of the time the contested case will take;